vladboj/sign-up-form/README.md

 # HTML Forms Learning Project

-**This is a simple HTML and CSS project created to learn the basics of HTML Forms.**
+**This is a simple HTML and CSS website created to learn the basics of HTML Forms.**

 ## Accessing the Project